This page includes policy information for schools.

 - the club providing regular updates to the principal and school council on club activities

 - ensuring advice is sought from the principal (and school council where required) when planning social, cultural, educational and fundraising activities

 - seeking agreement of the school council prior to undertaking fundraising activities, in line with regulatory requirements

-- accepting a position on the school council in the community member category, where the school council has invited a member of the parents’ club to do so
+- accepting a position on the school council in the Community member category, where the school council has invited a member of the parent club to do so

 - joining a sub-committee of the school council if the opportunity arises.

 - convene a meeting for the purpose of forming a parent club

 - work in cooperation and partnership with the parents’ club - the principal has the responsibility for the day-to-day leadership and management of the school

 - take an active interest in the activities and operations of the club, and where possible, attend club meetings (sometimes only in part) for the purposes of reporting on matters of interest to the club, to respond to questions and to give advice where necessary